-- Before collecting personal data, make sure you know if this data is collected in your function as a YL distributor, or if the data is for your own purposes.
+- Before collecting personal data, make sure you know if this data is collected in your function as a YL Brand Partner, or if the data is for your own purposes.

 - If you are collecting the data for yourself (not intended for YL related events or newsletter etc; even selling YL products to member of the public on your own webpage), then the personal data is yours and under your responsibility.
 Do not use this data to sign up someone with YL.
 Firstly, it is against the YL policies to sign someone up without their knowledge or them being present, secondly you need the written consent (for instance an email from the data owner, which you need to keep archived securely) to share his/her personal data with someone else.

 You must also let the owner know how long you plan to keep their data.
 This is usually done through a privacy notice.
 Put a simple statement on your website—look at the ICO website for examples https://ico.org.uk/global/privacy-notice/ (or check the information from the data regulator in your country).

 - Make sure the data you hold is accurate and correct.